chefberke/calira/README.md

 ## About

-Lumi is a modern task management application built with Next.js 15 and React 19.
+Calira is a modern task management application built with Next.js 15 and React 19.
 It focuses on simplicity and productivity, helping teams organize their work efficiently.

 ## Features